Bedrock-OSS/regolith/docs/_pages/docs/filter_types/shell-filters.md

   nav: "sidebar"
 ---

 Shell Filters allow you to run arbitrary shell commands.
-This is useful for running packaged scripts (`.exe` files), or for running scripts that are not natively supported in Regolith.
+This is useful for running scripts that are not natively supported in Regolith.

 ## Running arbitrary Shell command as Filter